Skip to Content

 Creating habitat for monarchs is one of the most important actions we can take to help stabilize their numbers.
 From sprawling prairies to backyard gardens, projects scattered across the landscape provide a network of crucial habitat for monarchs.
 Fortunately, the habitat that monarchs use provides benefits to other species, including humans!

-We’re exploring the ways that monarch habitat and conservation helps people, other wildlife and the environment in our More than Monarchs' blog series, a collaborative effort by the Monarch Joint Venture Communications Working Group and the NAPPC Monarch Taskforce.
+In our More than Monarchs blog series, a collaborative effort by the Monarch Joint Venture Communications Working Group and the NAPPC Monarch Taskforce, we explore how monarch habitat and conservation benefit people, other wildlife, and the environment.

-You can view some of these stories below, or see the full list on our blog.
-We'll be adding more stories and have lots of other great content coming out on our blog regularly.
+You can view some of these stories below or see the full list on our blog.
+We'll be adding more stories and have lots of other great content coming out regularly.

 Wildlife Conservation